 The applications for CRISPR technology in cancer are vast.
 Right now, we’re exploring potential uses for 2 types of CRISPR medicines: autologous ex vivo CRISPR cell medicines, which work with cells from a patient’s own body, and allogeneic ex vivo CRISPR cell medicines, which use cells from a universal cell population that can be edited and then given to any patient who needs it, without needing the patient to donate cells first.
 Both approaches may be used to modify immune cells to improve their ability to recognize and destroy tumors.

 Editas Medicine is developing CRISPR medicines for 2 major blood diseases: SCD and beta-thalassemia.

 - A disease that affects the shape and function of the body’s red blood cells, the cells that carry oxygen throughout the body

-- In sickle cell disease, the red blood cells are misshapen, in a sickle shape instead of the disc shape.
+- In SCD, the red blood cells are misshapen, in a sickle shape instead of the disc shape.
 The abnormal shape causes the cells to block blood flow causing pain and early death

-- There are an estimated 100,000 people in the United States currently living with sickle cell disease
+- There are an estimated 100,000 people in the United States currently living with SCD

 - Usually begins in early childhood.
 Early symptoms include: